MMD

 MikuMikuDance is a free 3D program that allows anyone to create performances either from scratch or using ready-made character models and choreographies.

-A separate VR extension allows the user to "dive" into the performance made in the MMD studio!
+With a separate VR extension, the user can “dive” into a presentation made in the MMD studio!

 A few things about use